 Candidate experience is an assumption formed by candidates about a company when they observe the way they are handled during the hiring process.
 Companies can only take precautionary measures to create a positive mindset as candidate experience isn’t controllable.

 To create a good candidate experience you may need to change your sourcing, recruiting, interviewing, hiring, and on-boarding process.
-You need to be in the candidate's shoes, take feedback, be empathetic and respectful and create smooth and faster-hiring process if you really want to improve candidate experience.
+You need to be in the candidate's shoes, take feedback, be empathetic and respectful and create a smooth and faster-hiring process if you really want to improve the candidate experience.